contentful/forma-36/MIGRATION.md

 ### How to migrate your RelativeDateTime components

-You just need to update import.
+To migrate RelativeDateComponent to v4, you must update the import.
 From this:

 ```tsx static=true
 import { RelativeDate } from '@contentful/forma-36-react-components';